jlcorcuera/unipi-dsmt-2022-2023/lab_04/README.md

 For Lab 04 you can follow similar steps and update the the variables accordinglty.
 Update some configuration variables (i.e: serverName, serverMailBox, etc.) in the it.unipi.dsmt.javaerlang.Exercise03 java class and run it.
 ## Exercise 04: Cookie Quotes Server
+## Part One (Communication between two Erlang Nodes: The Server and the Client Nodes).
 Enter to the "erlang_files" directory and compile all erlang files

 ```bash